ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 - The name of the primary administrator for each site.

 > [!NOTE]
-> The reports don't include OneDrive data.
+> Support for OneDrive data is now [available via PowerShell](powershell-for-data-access-governance.md).

 ### Download the reports